-Brennan argued that Wolston was public figure for limited purpose on his connection with espionage
+Brennan argued that Wolston was public figure for limited purpose

 Justice William J. Brennan Jr. wrote a dissent in which he argued that Wolston did qualify as a public figure “for the limited purposes of comment on his connection with, or involvement in, espionage in the 1940’s and ’50’s,” but he disagreed with the summary judgment on behalf of the author since Brennan thought “the evidence raised a genuine issue of fact respecting the existence of actual malice on his part.”

 John Vile is a professor of political science and dean of the Honors College at Middle Tennessee State University.
 He is co-editor of the Encyclopedia of the First Amendment.
 This article was originally published in 2009.Send Feedback on this article